 The foundation for all undergraduate majors at APSU is a comprehensive and coherent general education program that promotes the global perspective and connected learning in the liberal arts tradition.
-This foundation is reflected in undergraduate baccalaureate degree programs offered in the arts, humanities, social sciences, mathematics, and natural sciences; professional programs in business, computer science and information systems, education, engineering technology, medical technology, nursing, public management, criminal justice, professional studies, and social work.
+This foundation is reflected in all undergraduate baccalaureate degree programs.
 Additional professional preparation is supported by master's degree programs offered in biology, communication arts, curriculum and instruction, educational leadership, English, health and human performance, management, music, nursing, psychology, and reading.
-A broad range of programs, services, and activities are offered outside the classroom to enrich campus life and to enhance student success and personal development.
+A broad range of programs, services, and activities engage students outside the classroom or enrich campus life and to enhance student success and personal development.